 Exfoliation, exfoliation. exfoliation!
 Let’s be honest, this ultimately is our own laziness to prep the skin before letting a blade scrape our skin.

-Also, shave during a hot shower, so you pores have a chance to open, making it easier to shave.
+Also, shave during a hot shower, so your pores have a chance to open, making it easier to shave.

 Ok, so you’ve had it with ingrown hairs.
 You shaved yesterday and today you’re already seeing red bumps on your skin.
 Let’s not let that happen the next time you shave…

-- Some sort of container or bowl (I use and old container from my hair mask.
+- Some sort of container or bowl (I use an old container from my hair mask.
 Don’t forget to rinse it out well, though!)

 - Sea salt – Epsom salt is ideal!